 Layering Window Treatments 101

 You can use just one type of window treatment in your windows, but the best results are achieved when you layer window treatments to give your spaces much more character and make it truly your own design.
+The website https://mckinneyhomewindowreplacement.com/ is where one should go toget experts to help them with window related issues and in case of replacement.

 A single window treatment, such as curtains, drapery panels, shades, blinds or valances can add a decorative edge to a basic window frame.
 Layering window treatments will give you a huge new palette of items to discover and mix and match to create a truly stunning window in every room of your home.
 Read on to learn the art of layering window treatments.